freakH2O/FacebookAutoPost/README.md

-Standard for selenium adn python web automation
+Standard for selenium and python web automation